In our beginner's guide to SEO, we show you how it works and how to use it to improve search visibility and user

-Before you jump in – be warned.
-SEO strategies aren’t a quick fix not an on/off switch for your website.
-Strategies need testing before they can be considered viable.
+But be warned: SEO is neither a quick fix not an on/off switch for your website.
+Strategies must be tested before they can be considered viable.

 It can take months, even years to really see the impact of an SEO campaign, depending on your industry and how much competition you’re facing.
 Don’t expect to see instant results.

-That being said, let’s get started with five top ways to improve your SEO.
+That being said, let’s get started with 7 SEO techniques to improve traffic and user experience.

 1. Write for your customers, not algorithms

 Instead, answer the questions that matter to your current and future customers.
 Make something that’s easy for them to use.
 And, make sure it’s relevant and what they’re actually searching for.
 It’ll move your Page Quality from Low to High in no time.

-The better the user experience and the more relevant your website is, the more you’ll be rewarded.
-So, doing this will naturally improve your SEO and rankings.
+The better the user experience and the more relevant your content is, the more you’ll be rewarded.

 2. Make your websites mobile-friendly

-This means that they’ll look at the mobile version of your site first when calculating your rankings.
+This means that they’ll look at the mobile version of your site first when crawling and adding pages to its index.

-This isn’t just important for good SEO, but for your customers too.
+This isn’t just important for SEO, but for your customers too.

 We spend 59% of our time on mobile phones.
 So, it’s more than likely that your visitors will be finding your website on a mobile device.
 If it’s not mobile-friendly, they’re likely to go elsewhere.